aostock/financial-data/README.md

 A FastAPI-based financial data service that provides comprehensive stock market information through RESTful APIs.
 The service uses Yahoo Finance (yfinance) as the primary data source to retrieve real-time stock information, prices, news, financial statements, and other related data.

+This service serves as the data provider for the [financial-agents](https://github.com/aostock/financial-agents) project, supplying all the financial data needed for AI-powered financial analysis and trading agents.

 ## Project Overview

 This service provides a unified API interface for accessing various types of financial data for stock tickers.
 It includes built-in caching mechanisms to improve performance and reduce external API calls, along with proper error handling and response formatting.